Last Updated on October 26, 2023 by Sorin Petroj

 How to play table tennis with a Robot – Part 1

 Based on the instructions, a person should either improve their table tennis skills or learn how to use a robot to develop the skills they want.

 New Revolution of Playing with Table Tennis Robot

 The article begins with a plan for the basics of learning and developing table tennis skills.
 It then addresses the specific elements of putting this instruction into action, including more detailed advice on each skill and considerations for finding the best tools and books.

-This course of instruction also includes some suggestions on overcoming motivational challenges that people may experience.
-Learners are invited to download a spreadsheet to help them take full advantage of these resources and make their own customized training schedule.
+This instruction course also includes suggestions on overcoming motivational challenges that people may experience.
+Learners are invited to download a spreadsheet to help them take advantage of these resources and customize their own customized training schedule.